CS-33-Gesture-Recognition/Capstone/README.md

 - Use ```nvidia-smi``` to see current GPU usage.
 - Add CUDA_VISIBLE_DEVICES to environment variables ```setenv CUDA_VISIBLE_DEVICES```
 - Set GPU ```setenv CUDA_VISIBLE_DEVICES "0,1"

+### ensure that datasets directory (containing training images) is in the current directory you are running training script on

 Run ```python transferLearning.py``` to start training the machine learning model.